 Getting the right beard line up is essential.
 It has to be just in the proper position.
 That is usually entirely up to your barber but also mostly you.
 In retrospect, we say that if you want it right, get a barber who knows their art – simple!

-However, if you are one of most men who want to do it yourself but don’t know how to line up your beard, then this piece is the solution for you.
+However, if you are one of the men who want to do it yourself but don’t know how to line up your beard, this piece is the solution for you.

 We know that men’s grooming is vital in today’s world.
 So, we’ve created a comprehensive guide that will teach you everything from finding your beard neckline to getting that good fade.
-Trim and shape your entire beard, neck, cheek and fade your beard to perfection.
+Trim and shape your entire beard, neck, and cheek, and fade your beard to perfection.

 Beard Line Up Guide